ROAD AND RIVER TRANSPORT IN CENTRAL YAKUTIA,

 CIIs will be produced for the ice roads and ferry at the main local transport hub – Lena River at Yakutsk.
 Road stability will be evaluated for three main roads in the most densely populated central part of Yakutia.

-Interaction with the clients in our attempts to fill the gap between observational data, science and the client needs will be organized through official correspondence and personal communication.
-Telephone and email communication will be used to share information about on-going work, make clarifications and decide details for coming steps.
+Interaction with the clients in our attempts to fill the gap between observational data, science and the client needs are organized through official correspondence and personal communication every 1-2 months.
+Telephone and email communication are used to share information about on-going work, make clarifications and decide details for coming steps.
 The project outputs will be delivered to interested stakeholders through face-to-face meetings and short final report.
 Client feedback will be asked and considered for quality control and assurance that we provide the decision support that the client actually needs.